melissawm/acquire-docs/docs/tutorials/compressed.md

 compressed = zarr.open(config.video[0].storage.settings.filename)
 ```

 We'll print some of the data properties to illustrate how the data was compressed.
-Since the data was stored as a single chunk, `out.zarr` will only have one top level group `"0"`.
+Since we have not enabled [multiscale](link to tutorial?) output, `out.zarr` will only have one top level array`"0"`.

 ```python
 # All of the data is stored in the "0" directory since the data was stored as a single chunk.